ArduPilot/ardupilot_wiki/planner2/source/docs/install-firmware.rst

 After the firmware installation is complete, power cycle your vehicle by disconnecting and reconnecting the USB.
 Listen for the tone!
 If you hear a musical tone, your firmware installation is complete.
-If you here a tone followed by three beeps, disconnect the USB.
+If you hear a tone followed by three beeps, disconnect the USB.
 Reconnect the USB while holding down the safety button.
 You will hear several tone sequences followed by two beeps.
 This indicates your firmware